LjunChen/slides/Trends_in_EVI/Trends.md

 The paper I am going to present is "Trends in Extreme Value Indices".
 This paper is published on Journal of the American Statistical Association in 2020.
 It is written by Laurens de Haan and Chen Zhou.

 This is the outline of My presentation.
 First, I will give a introduction to this study.
-And then I will present the main methodology.
-And Finally, a simulation study and a real data application will be shown.
+And then I will present the main methodology and show the main theorems.
+And Finally, a simulation study and two real data applications will be shown.

 Now, we turn to the first part.

-Classic extreme value analysis assumes that the observations are independent and identically distributed.
+Classic extreme value analysis assumes that the observations are iid.
 However, as we know, the iid assumption may be too strong and real data may not satisfy the iid assumption.
 This study aims at dealing with case when observations are drawn from different distribution.
-This paper considers a continuously changing extreme value index and try to estimate the functional extreme value index accurately.
+They consider a continuously changing extreme value index and try to estimate the functional extreme value index accurately.

+This is the model setting.
-Mathematically, consider a set of distributions $F_s(x)$ for $s\in [0,1]$.
+ Consider a set of distributions $F_s(x)$ for $s\in [0,1]$.
 Now  we have independent random variables $X_1$ to $X_n$ and the distribution function of $X_i$ is $F_{i/n}$.

 Here, assume that the function $F_s(x)$ is continuous with respect to both $s$ and $x$.
 Also, assume that the function $F_s$ belongs to the maximum domain of attraction with extreme value index $\gamma(s)$.
 This means that the extreme value index of distribution function of $X_i$ is $\gamma(i/n)$.

 This paper considers the case that the function $\gamma$ is positive.
-This means that for each $s$, the function $F_s$ is a heavy tailed distribution.
+This means that $X_1$ to $X_n$ are all heavy tailed distributions.
 Also,  the function $\gamma$ is assumed to be continuous.

 The goal of this paper is to estimate the function $\gamma$ and test the hypothesis that $\gamma=\gamma_0$ for some given function $\gamma_0$.
 In particular, it can be applied to test whether the extreme value index remains at a constant level across all observations $X_1$ to $X_n$.

+And this is the introduction part and do you have any questions about the model setting?

 We first discuss how to estimate the function $\gamma$ locally.
 And then I will present how to obtain a global estimator and how to use this to do the hypothesis testing that $\gamma=\gamma_0$ for some given function $\gamma_0$.